 Wallpaper is a particularly interesting material through which to examine the shifting intersections between design, consumption and taste.
 I have looked at these intersections in several articles on the eighteenth century, examining the ways in which trade cards defined its commercially viable qualities and also at the relationship with papermaking and retailing.
-My forthcoming monograph The Design, Production & Reception of Eighteenth-century wallpaper in Britain aligns the growth of paper hangings (wallpaper) with developing cultures of luxury, politeness and sociability through study of sites from town houses to country houses- archives and museum collections across the UK.
+My monograph The Design, Production & Reception of Eighteenth-century wallpaper in Britain (2018) aligned the growth of wallpaper with developing cultures of luxury, politeness and sociability through study of sites- from town houses to country houses- archives and museum collections across the UK.
 It argued that wallpaper was a key new decorative material of the century and one which spawned new trades and fashions in decoration.

 I am also interested in how the eighteenth century interior has been reinterpreted in the twentieth and twenty-first centuries, seen in the Epilogue to my monograph: 'Pleasing decay: the rediscovery of eighteenth-century wallpapers'.
 In 2014 I also published the first study of the revival of interest in eighteenth-century Chinese wallpaper.
 For the first study of Neo-Georgian architecture published by Historic England in 2016 I wrote on the wider subject of the Neo-Georgian interior, as manifested in both the country house and the London flat.
 This research has taken me into new areas of research among the men and women who worked in the nascent profession of interior designer, examining the relationship of historical styles to modernism.
 My background in curatorship has also led to an interest in the period room and its commercial antecedents, explored in my forthcoming book chapter 'In search of the Georgian period room c.1900-c.1945: Scholars, Dealers and decorators' and in a paper on Regency Revival interiors delivered in 2019 to a conference on Modermism in the Home, held at the University of Birmingham.

 The Design, Production & Reception of Eighteenth-century wallpaper in Britain ('The Histories of Material Culture and Collecting,1700-1950' series, Routledge, 2018)